 After almost two decades on the national and international circuit, with thousands of shows under his belt, Todres needed to do his own thing, and nothing but his own thing.
 He’d gotten some encouragement along the way too.
 “When I performed abroad, particularly with Hatapuchim, I met my professional colleagues, people who loved and collected records like me and liked the same genres as me, and I got a lot of positive feedback from them.”

 TODRES BRINGS that to his new venture, which will kick off, naturally, with the release of a vinyl offering – a double-A side single.
 Both numbers feed off substantial musical reference points, with some weighty nostalgia in there for good measure.
 One side features the DJ’s singular reading of Al Na Telech (“Please Don’t Go”), taken from the 1971 debut release of now veteran pianist-vocalist Shlomo Gronich.
-The flipside has Halilit Kessem (“Magical Recorder”), composed by keyboardist Haim Shmueli.
+The flipside has Halilit Kesem (“Magical Recorder”), composed by keyboardist Haim Shmueli.
 The latter is the late father of jazz pianist and educator Ronen Shmueli, who is in the lineup for Thursday’s launch event.

 Therein lies a moving tale.
-“Haim Shmueli was a member of a rhythm [rock] band from Beersheba called Hakolot Hagevohim (The High Voices),” Todres explains.
+“Haim Shmueli was a founding member of a rhythm [rock] band from Ramle called Hakolot Hagevohim (The High Voices),” Todres explains.
 The band personnel fluctuated, and occasionally included vocalist Nissim Seroussi and drummer Yossi Yifrach.
 The band worked intermittently, between 1970 and 1976, performing relatively regularly at the Calypso Club in Ramle, which was then considered an Israeli rock and pop hotspot.
 Hakolot Hagevohim put out a solitary single, with a song called At (“You”), with lyrics by Shmueli.
 Over the years, the single became quite a collector’s item, but Todres hopes to draw the attention of record collectors and music lovers across the globe to the forgotten Israeli ‘70s outfit and its psychedelic groove offerings.

 That side of the label’s first fruit is also a tribute to the late keyboardist and songwriter.
 “I didn’t know it at the time, but it transpired that while I was negotiating with ACUM [Society of Authors, Composers and Music Publishers in Israel] over the rights to release the song, the Shmueli family were sitting shiva after Haim passed away,” Todres recalls.
 “I got a lot of warmth and support from the Shmueli family over including the song of the new single, and I am so happy that Ronen will play with his band at the record label launch.”